Which Diet Best Supports Heart Health?

-Researchers from Eastern Michigan University (EMU) recently compared these two diets for a study published in Nutrition Research.
+In the first controlled clinical study of The Paleo Diet®, published in Nutrition Research, researchers from Eastern Michigan University (EMU) compared these two diets.
 They found that adherence to the Paleo diet for four months significantly decreases total cholesterol (TC), LDL cholesterol, and triglycerides, while increasing HDL cholesterol, compared to four months on the AHA’s recommended diet.

 The AHA’s diet includes large amounts of whole grains and dairy, two food groups the Paleo diet, of course, eliminates.
 The AHA also discourages saturated fat, claiming, “Eating foods that contain saturated fats raises the level of cholesterol in your blood.”2 The current study, however, adds to a growing body of evidence suggesting saturated fat is heart healthy, whereas high-carbohydrate grain-based diets may worsen cardiovascular disease markers.